Ogooga/Deployster/README.md

-# Push-to-Deploy Setup Script
+# Deployster: Effortless Push-to-Deploy Git Setup Wizard

-A modern Bash wizard to automate initializing a **bare Git repository** on your target server, configuring a secure `post-receive` deployment hook, and providing local Git commands for easy push-to-deploy workflows.
-This script is cPanel-friendly but works on any modern Linux system with SSH access.
+*A modern Bash wizard to automate initializing a **bare Git repository** on your target server, set up a secure `post-receive` deployment hook, and provide ready-to-use Git commands for seamless push-to-deploy workflows.
+Deployster works with cPanel or any modern Linux system with SSH access.*

 ---